 Exploring environmentally sustainable options for school grounds and facilities.

-Prioritizing student well-being by advancing policies that build connection, reinforce belonging, and strengthen mental health supports—particularly for young men.
+Prioritizing student well-being by advancing policies that build connection, reinforce belonging, and strengthen mental health supports district-wide.

 I am running because I already have the experience to ask the right questions, challenge assumptions when needed, collaborate productively, and help guide Claremont USD toward a stable, student-centered future.